Pit stop: IndyCar Series

 In the IndyCar Series, a pit stop is a more complex operation than in NASCAR, but far less so than in Formula One.
-Rules permit six mechanics over the pit wall during a stop.
+Rules permit seven mechanics over the pit wall during a stop.
 The pit rules and procedures have origins in USAC National Championship racing.
 The spare fuel for IndyCar competition is stored in large pitside fuel tanks.
 Each team's tank is filled to a specified volume of fuel, depending upon the race distance.
 Teams are also given a certain allotment of spare tires sets, likewise owing to the race distance.
 All of the spare tires are pre-mounted on wheels before the race.

 During a routine pit stop, the tires are laid out beforehand, and three of the four tire changers are pre-positioned before the car enters its pit stall.
 The fourth tire changer, whose responsibility is the rear tire on the far side of pit road from the pit wall, does not take his position until after the car arrives, due to a rule against having the car run over the feed hose for the impact wrench used to change the tires, and a prohibition of using an overhead boom to support air hoses.
 As a result, the outside rear changer also serves to wave at the driver to inform him of where his pit box is while holding the air hose up.

 As soon as the car comes to a halt, the first step, taken while the fourth tire changer assumes his position, is for a mechanic to activate the car's built-in pneumatic jacks.
 A pressurized air hose is inserted into a receiving nozzle at the rear of the car, under the rear wing.
 Previously, this device was inserted on the side of the car, but for safety reasons, the location was moved in the 2000s.
 At the same instant, another crew member begins the refueling process.
 A fueling hose is inserted into a socket (called the "buckeye"), allowing a gravity-fed hose to refill the car's fuel tank.
 The fuel hose has a built-in vent/overflow hose as part of the mechanism, an invention of the mid-2000s.
 Previously, a second "vent hose" was utilized, but it was phased out to improve safety.